skingan/purge_haplotigs_multiBAM/README.md

 #### PREPARATION

-Map your PacBio subreads, or some decent long reads (or even short reads) to your genome assembly (use a library that produces an even coverage and use a 'randombest' alignment for multimappers).
-NOTE: you can use the phased-diploid assembly (primary contigs + haplotigs) or just the haploid assembly (primary contigs only) for this step.
+Map your PacBio subreads, or some decent long reads (or even short reads) to your haploid or diploid genome assembly.
+You'll want to map a library that produces an even coverage and use a 'randombest' alignment for multimappers.
 Sort and index the bam with SamTools.
 Index your genome.fasta file with samtools faidx if you haven't already done so.

 #### STEP 1